 Outside of work Meredith loves everything to do with the outdoors.
 She loves going on hikes with her dog Anakin.
 In particular she loves looking at insects, flowers and rocks when hiking and has an extensive personal rock collection.
 She also enjoys swimming (in chlorine free water of course!) and reading in her spare time.
 Meredith said she loves the opportunity to travel with the company because she gets a chance to explore and hike in different climates and environments across the country.

 Waylon has worked at Total Habitat since May of 2018.
 He is from Concordia, Kansas and has recently moved to Topeka, KS.
-When asked what his favorite tool he said the Omni Driver.
-His favorite project so far has been the Natural Swimming Pool in Tonganoxie in which they built up the rock walls in a spiral shape inspired from the nautilus shell.
+When asked what his favorite tool is, he said the Omni Driver.
+His favorite project so far has been the Natural Swimming Pool in Tonganoxie in which they built up the rock walls in a spiral shape inspired by the nautilus shell.

 Logan has been working with Total Habitat since May of 2018.
 He is from, and currently lives in Lawrence, Kansas.
 His favorite thing about Total Habitat is the people.
 "It sounds cheesy, I know, but truthfully, I am extremely grateful to get to work with these individuals.
 They bring a variety of knowledge and background to the table and make working at Total Habitat far more than just a job."

 Logan's favorite project so far has been the Natural Swimming Pool we built in Tonganoxie, which was built in a spiral shape inspired by the shell of a nautilus.
 Logan's favorite tool is the human brain, which is no surprise because one of his favorite subjects to study is Psychology.